Rhode Island

 ESAC Rhode Island State Report

-The Apprenticeship Office is part of the Rhode Island Department of Labor and Training’s (DLT) Division of Professional Regulation in Cranston, Rhode Island.
+The Rhode Island Apprenticeship Office is the state registration agency fulfilling state responsibilities under the USDOL Registered Apprenticeship System and is part of the Rhode Island Department of Labor and Training’s (DLT) Division of Professional Regulation.
 The Apprenticeship Office has 2.5 FTE ₋ state director, Apprenticeship and Training Representative (ATR), and part time Implementation Aide.
 Through the US Department of Labor State Apprenticeship Expansion Formula (SAEF) and State Apprenticeship Expansion, Equity, and Innovation (SAEEI) grants, DLT funds a full time Apprenticeship Liaison in the Division of Workforce Development and a team at not-for-profit organization Building Futures.
-Building Futures is in its seventh year as the state’s apprenticeship intermediary.
+Building Futures is in its eighth year as the state’s apprenticeship intermediary, through which it works to expand the registered apprenticeship model across non-traditional industries and strengthen the apprenticeship system.

-Pre-apprenticeship programming is the most effective strategy for promoting diversity and equity in registered apprenticeship.
+Pre-apprenticeship programming is the most effective strategy for reaching underutilized populations through registered apprenticeship.
 Rhode Island’s process for certifying pre-apprenticeship programs has been in place for over a year.
 In order to be certified as a pre-apprenticeship, programs must have established a relationship with at least one registered apprenticeship sponsor with the aim of placing participants in employment therein upon program completion.
 We are committed to tracking pre-apprenticeship participation with minimal burdens on the Apprenticeship Office.
-Our solution is to work with pre-apprenticeship providers and partner sponsors to make sure participation in pre-apprenticeship is record in RAPIDS upon registration.
+Our solution is to work with pre-apprenticeship providers and partner sponsors to make sure participation in pre-apprenticeship is recorded in RAPIDS upon registration.

-- 947 New Apprentices started: 768 in the building trades and 179 in non-trade programs
+• 1,096 New Apprentices started: 884 in the building trades and 301 in non-trade programs processed by the Apprenticeship Office in 2024

 State Apprenticeship Council